rqzhang150/chinese-aqi-social-media-sentiment/README.md

 Click [here](https://ruoqi-zhang.shinyapps.io/weibo_air_quality/) for the web application demonstrating the result of this project.

 Air pollution and environmental protections are salient topics in China at least since 2013.
 This project examines the situation in 2012.
-Using Weiboscope data, we analyze the popularity of environment-related subjects, and explore whether air pollution issues have gained similar prominance as they do today.
+Using Weiboscope data, we analyze the popularity of environment-related subjects, and explore whether air pollution issues have gained similar prominence as they do today.

 If you'd like to chat about the project, you can contact me at `ruoqizhang [at] college.harvard.edu`.